omar-othmann/fivem-whitelisted/README.md

 # edit bot config.py
 change the comfing.py to like your databases and owner id log channel id<br />

+open main.py and add your own bot token <br />

+go to: https://discord.com/developers/applications to make bot token<br /> for more information search youtube about it<br />

 you can see the bot command in config.py<br />

 # how to run?